Understanding oxide surface stability: Theoretical insights from silver chromate: Methodology

 The convergence of the bulk system was achieved when the Hellmann-Feynman forces on each atom were less than 0.001 eV/{\AA} and the total free energy change between successive ionic steps was below $10^{-5}$ eV.
 The resulting optimized bulk unit cell parameters were then employed to construct surface slabs with symmetric terminations along the (100), (010), (001), (110), (101), (011), and (111) crystallographic orientations.
 This cleavage process was performed using the Pymatgen library \cite{tran2016surface}.
 For these slab models, the relaxation was also made using the conjugate gradient algorithm with the same sigma value of the bulk system for the Gaussian smearing method, but a different set of convergence criteria was applied: atomic positions were relaxed until residual forces were less than 0.01 eV/{\AA} per atom, and the total energy change was below $10^{-6}$ eV.

 The selected slabs were chosen based on the variability of generated terminations to obtain a comprehensive sample of systems, limited to a maximum of 9 distinct slabs per crystallographic orientation to ensure computational feasibility.
 For the optimization of each slab, the same plane-wave cutoff energy established for the bulk system was utilized.
 However, the $k$-point grids for slab calculations were generated using VASPKIT \cite{wang_vaspkit_2021} to maintain a $k$-point density in the $a$ and $b$ planar directions comparable to the bulk calculations (precision of 0.03$\times2\pi/\text{\AA}$).
 In contrast, a single $k$-point was employed in the $c$-direction (perpendicular to the surface plane) due to the vacuum.
 To prevent interactions between periodic images of the slab along the $z$-axis, a vacuum layer of at least 15 {\AA} was introduced.
 During the relaxation of the slab structures, the ions in the central layers were kept fixed in their bulk-truncated positions, while a sufficient number of layers near both the upper and lower surfaces were allowed to fully relax.
-The relaxed slabs were then grouped into clusters for further trend analysis based on the calculation results.
-This clustering was performed using the $K$-means algorithm, with the optimal number of clusters determined using the elbow method.
 All calculations and subsequent analysis were conducted using an initial state of PS-TEROS code \cite{psteros}, developed in our research group, serving as a validation of the program.
-This framework automates the entire workflow, from slab generation and VASP simulations to the thermodynamic analysis and plotting of surface stability, ensuring both consistency and repeatability throughout the study.
+This framework automates the entire workflow, from slab generation and VASP simulations to the thermodynamic analysis and plotting of surface stability, ensuring both consistency and reproducibility throughout the study.